rsprouse/xray_microbeam_database/README.md

 - `phone` (`all_phones.csv`) / `word` (`all_words.csv`): label text
 - `speaker`: the speaker of the utterance
 - `uttid`: the utterance identifier portion of the audio filename, e.g. 'tp001'
-- `rep`: the repetition number for the utterance (found after underscore ('_') in the audio filname for values greater than 1), e.g. 'tp015_2'
+- `rep`: the repetition number for the utterance, found after underscore ('_') in the audio filename for values greater than 1, e.g. 'tp015_2'
-- `wavpath`: the path to the `.wav` file where the audio corresponding to the phone/word label can be found
+- `wavpath`: the path to the `.wav` file in the dataset where the audio corresponding to the phone/word label can be found